 Legal frameworks have been revised according to the different regional contexts to provide for the gradual and targeted roll-out of smart meters.
 This should give network users more insight into their (hourly) energy consumption so that they can identify ways of using less energy.
 Smart meters will also help households and businesses shift their energy consumption from times of peak demand to periods of surplus production without inconvenience or loss of productivity.
 Thanks to the smart meters, it is also expected that 'smart' energy contracts will be offered by the suppliers to the customers, e.g. to include dynamic price signals linked to wholesale spot market prices.
+Belgium commits to continue the rollout of smart meters with the necessary functionalities to facilitate the uptake of price-based demand response.

-The roll out of smart meters will be progressive and the timing of implementation will be different in the three regions.
+The roll out of smart meters will be progressive and the timing of implementation will be different in the three regions: